Thomasville Furniture Industries: History

 Thomasville Furniture began as Thomasville Chair Company in 1904, making 500 to 1000 chairs a day by 1905.
 Thomas Jefferson Finch and Charles F. Finch of Randolph County bought the company in 1907.

 Lambeth Furniture began in 1901 and was sold to Knox Furniture in 1928 and Thomasville Chair in 1932.

 B.F.
 Huntley Furniture began in 1906 on Patterson Avenue in Winston-Salem, North Carolina and grew into the largest bedroom and dining room furniture manufacturer in the country.
 Its Winston-Salem plant burned in 1956, though a two-story office building built in 1921 remained and became part of a new plant.
 In 1961, Huntley Furniture and Thomasville Furniture Co. merged to become Thomasville Furniture Industries.

 In 1968, Thomasville Furniture became part of Armstrong World Industries, which sold the company to Interco (later Furniture Brands International) in November 1995.

 Starting with the Spring 2011 High Point Furniture Market, Thomasville Furniture Industries moved its showroom space from Thomasville to the International Home Furnishings Center.
 The five-story 225,000-square-foot former headquarters building, which was built in 1958 on East Main Street in Thomasville and also housed Drexel Heritage, was listed for sale in 2013.
 The 100 people still there were to be moved to Eastchester Drive in High Point, where Maitland-Smith and Henredon were located.

-On January 21, 2014, the company's new owner, Heritage Home Group, announced that it would cease all operations on March 21.
+On January 21, 2014, TFI's new owner, Heritage Home Group, announced that the company would cease all operations on March 21.
 84 jobs would be lost in Thomasville.
-Parent company Heritage Home Group, however, moved to the city while work was being completed on its planned High Point headquarters.
+HHG, however, moved to the city while work was being completed on its planned High Point headquarters.

 With the sale of Lane Furniture, Heritage Home Group announced in 2017 that it would reorganize into three groups.
 Thomasville & Co. would include the Thomasville, Drexel and Henredon brands.

 Heritage Home Group planned to sell Thomasville & Co. to one buyer.
 On August 31, 2018, Authentic Brands Group of New York City, known for buying businesses in trouble but also for outsourcing, made a bid.
-Thomasville Furniture was listed as an Authentic Brands business in 2024.
+Thomasville Furniture was listed as a brand owned by Authentic Brands in 2024.

+As of 2024, Thomasville remains a defunct manufacturer, though its former brand name is used for licensed home furnishings.
+Its previous factory sites in North Carolina and Virginia have been redeveloped or demolished for new industrial use.